Data-Science-Center-UB/Obsidian-for-Researchers/README.md

 - Transferring literature-based knowledge into your Vault
 - Building a personal system for long-term academic thinking and writing

 ❗️The second exercise builds on the settings of the first.
-Starting exclusively with the second exercise is at your own risk.
+Doing only the second exercise is at your own risk.

 **Each resource is available in two formats:**